 If skies are clear, the YHC Observatory is open immediately after planetarium shows.
 The observatory features a Schmidt-Cassegrain telescope and is located around 1.5 miles from campus at Brasstown Valley Resort.
 Maps are available at the planetarium.
 Observing sessions last up to one hour and include a guided tour of the constellations.

 For more information about planetarium and observatory events, call (706) 379-5195 or visit yhc.edu/planetarium.

 About Young Harris College

 Young Harris College is a private, baccalaureate degree-granting college located in the beautiful mountains of north Georgia.
 Founded in 1886 and historically affiliated with The United Methodist Church, Young Harris College educates, inspires and empowers students through the highest quality liberal arts education.
-The College currently has more than 1,000 students across five divisions—Education, Fine Arts, Humanities, Mathematics and Science, and Social and Behavioral Sciences—and plans to increase enrollment to 1,200 over the next few years.
-The historic campus in Young Harris, Ga., is currently undergoing major campus improvements to accommodate the College’s growth, including recent completion of a 200-bed, LEED Silver-certified residence hall, Georgia’s first higher education facility north of Atlanta to achieve this certification, a 57,000-square-foot, LEED-certified recreation center, the second higher educational recreation facility in Georgia to achieve this certification, and a 248-bed, apartment-style residential village.
-In 2011, the College was granted candidacy for NCAA Division II athletics.
-YHC is among fewer than 300 colleges and universities nationwide named to the 2013-2014 list of Colleges of Distinction.
+The College currently has more than 1,200 students across five divisions—Education, Fine Arts, Humanities, Mathematics and Science, and Social and Behavioral Sciences.
+The historic campus in Young Harris, Ga., is currently undergoing major campus improvements to accommodate the College’s growth.
+Recent LEED-certified campus improvements include a 226-bed residence hall for freshmen, a 57,000-square-foot recreation and fitness center, and a 248-bed apartment-style residential village.
+Construction is nearly complete on the 121,000-square-foot Rollins Campus Center, the new social and intellectual heart of campus.
+In 2014, the College was granted active membership in NCAA Division II and remains a fierce competitor in the prestigious Peach Belt Conference.
+YHC is among fewer than 300 colleges and universities nationwide named to the 2014-2015 list of Colleges of Distinction.
 For more information, visit yhc.edu.